-Correct Toes come in three sizes: Small, Medium and Large.
+Correct Toes come in four sizes: X-Small, Small, Medium and Large.
 While these options fit many people out of the packaging, there may be additional ways to customize your pair.
 Modifications can increase comfort and allow for a better fit.
 Modifications are outlined in both PDF and Video format.

 Whether you’re training for a marathon or lifting your first dumbbell, adaptation and time is a necessary step to allow for strengthening.
 If you are used to arch support and structured shoes, a slow transition to naturally shaped footwear will be necessary to allow the foot muscles to strengthen.
 Click to learn more about safe transition techniques.

 Correct Toes are created with a small, open pocket of space within the 1st and 4th pylons.
 If you have a bunion, this cavity can gradually be filled with soft material to progressively push the big toe or 5th toe into natural alignment.
 Click to learn more about appropriate shim use and ideal materials for the job.